jesseopdenbrouw/thuas-riscv/README.md

 ## Current flavor

-The design is equipped with a bootloader program and registers in onboard RAM.
-The bootloader can be removed from synthesis.
-The registers can be placed in logic cells.
-The design runs at a speed of approximately 85 MHz (DE0-CV board).
+The design is equipped with bootloader and on-chip debugger hardware (both can be switched off).
+The bootloader can be used without the on-chip debugger to upload executables to the processor.
+The on-chip debugger can be used with OpenOCD and GDB.
+It works with Eclipse CDT.

 ## Memory